enspiral/handbook/financial_transparency.md

 # Financial Transparency

-**Note: This is a *stub* - rough notes only**
+**Note: This page is still in progress**

-Coming soon!
-Description of our approach to financial transparency, link to financial agreement.
+How money works at Enspiral is determined by the [Financial Agreement](http://handbook.enspiral.com/financial_agreement.html).
+This page is to provide information and transparency about our financial situation.

 ### Revenue
 Income to Foundation - to be updated after next quarterly report

 ### Emergency Fund
-Amount set aside by the board (TBD soon)
+*Amount set aside by the Board of Directors*

+$10,000

-### Reserves
+### Normal Reserves

-How much we have, process for using it
+*Spending these funds is a decision of the Enspiral Members*

+$14,000

 ### Fixed Costs

-Current fixed costs for Enspiral Foundation Ltd, (link to financial agreement)
+*Expenses we have collectively agreed to fund on an ongoing basis.*

 |  Monthly Expenses |   |
 |---|---|